Manifest Technology

 As a product manager, project leader, and software developer, Doug has extensive experience developing video-based products at Intel Corp. and at Sarnoff Corp. in Princeton.

-He has published four books, including Adobe Encore DVD: In the Studio (O'Reilly, Sept.
+He has published four books and associated international editions, including Adobe Encore DVD: In the Studio (O'Reilly, Sept.
 2004) Desktop DVD Authoring (New Riders, 2002) and several editions of How to Use Adobe Premiere 6.5 (Que, 2002), plus three international editions.

-Doug has presented over 90 talks and seminars since 2001, at local, regional, and national meetings, from conferences to user groups, including NAB, CES, Government Video Expo, DV Expo, ShowBiz Expo NY, DVD Conference, and TECHXNY / PC Expo.
+Doug has presented over a hundred talks and seminars since 2001, at local, regional, and national meetings, from conferences to user groups, including NAB, CES, Government Video Expo, DV Expo, ShowBiz Expo NY, DVD Conference, and TECHXNY / PC Expo.

 (See Presentations Schedule and Technical Seminar Topics)